The Student Health Center can help with your travel needs

 Buy mosquito repellent

 If you are traveling to South America, find out if you need a Yellow Fever vaccination.

 See the Provider

-We recommend that you make an appointment with the University Physician to review your medical history and immunizations, discuss our travel recommendations and receive prescriptions for the above items.
+We recommend that you make an appointment a University Provider to review your medical history, immunizations, discuss our travel recommendations and receive prescriptions for the above items for university sponsored travel programs and see either your primary care provider, health department, or a travel clinic for recreational travel abraod.